18 Tips for Surviving a Day at Universal Studios Orlando

 - Adventures of Spiderman – Way too bumpy and horrible for motion sickness.
 I do not have motion sickness, and I was sick after this ride.
 Way too much jerking around in every single direction!

-- Dr Doom’s Fearfall – Too many similar rides at other theme parks
+- Dr Doom’s Fearfall – Too many similar rides at other theme parks and carnivals to waste time here.

 - Despicable Me – There are better 3D shows (Shrek for instance).
 This one is not very entertaining and it jams you around too much!